Weather vane: Modern use

 Early weather-vanes had very ornamental pointers, but modern weather-vanes usually feature simple arrows that dispense with the directionals because the instrument is connected to a remote reading station.
 An early example of this was installed in the Royal Navy's Admiralty building in London – the vane on the roof was mechanically linked to a large dial in the boardroom so senior officers were always aware of the wind direction when they met.

 Modern aerovanes combine the directional vane with an anemometer (a device for measuring the speed of the wind).
 Co-locating both instruments allows them to use the same axis (a vertical rod) and provides a coordinated readout.

 According to the Guinness World Records, the world's largest weather vane is a Tío Pepe sherry advertisement located in Jerez, Spain.
 The city of Montague, Michigan also claims to have the largest standard-design weather vane, being a ship and arrow which measures 48 ft tall, with an arrow 26 ft long.
 A challenger for the title of the world's largest weather vane is located in Whitehorse, Yukon in Canada.
 The weather vane is a retired Douglas DC-3 CF-CPY atop a swiveling support.
 Located at the Yukon Transportation Museum beside Whitehorse International Airport, the weather vane is used by pilots to determine wind direction, used as a landmark by tourists and enjoyed by locals.
 The weather vane only requires a 5 knot wind to rotate.
 A notably tall weathervane is located in Westlock, Alberta.
 The classic weather vane that reaches to 59 ft is topped by a 1942 Case Model D Tractor.
 This landmark is located at the Canadian Tractor Museum.

 Slang term

-The term "weather vane" is also a slang word for a politician who has frequent changes of opinion.
-The National Assembly of Quebec has banned the use of this slang term as an insult after its use by members of the legislature.
+The term "weather vane" is also slang for a politician who has frequent changes of opinion, implying they take and change positions based on which way the wind is blowing (opinions of others) rather than personal or political principles, a flip flopper.
+The National Assembly of Quebec banned this use as unparliamentary language after its use by members.